Zhangxiaoyi688/vibesort/README.md

 ## Dependencies

 - openai
+- volcengine-python-sdk[ark]
 - pydantic
 - typing-extensions

-⚠️ Requires OpenAI API key.
+⚠️ Requires an OpenAI or DouBao API key.
 Experimental project - not for production use.